A soft, slightly sweet and spicy winter quiche

 Cover and let stand for 30 minutes in a cool place.

-💡 You can also use store-bought puff pastry if you're short on time.
+💡 You can also use store-bought puff pastry.

 Ingredients for the filling: